-What are flea, mite, or chigger bites?Fleas, mites, and chiggers are different kinds of small insects.
+What are flea, mite, or chigger bites in children?Fleas, mites, and chiggers are different kinds of small insects.
 They are also parasites.
 This means they feed off the blood, skin, or both of animals and humans.
 These insects are more common in the warm weather.
 They bite skin and cause symptoms such as bumps, redness, pain, or itching.

-What causes flea, mite, or chigger bites?Fleas, mites, and chiggers often bite humans, but these bugs are not harmful.
+What causes flea, mite, or chigger bites in a child?Fleas, mites, and chiggers often bite humans, but these bugs are not harmful.
 Close contact with the insects outdoors can lead to bites.

-What are the symptoms of flea, mite, or chigger bites?
+What are the symptoms of flea, mite, or chigger bites in a child?

 Symptoms can occur a bit differently in each child.
 They can include: